-When Guildwars 2 got released in august 2012, I was immediately hooked.
-I first heard about it through Felicia Day’s facebook page, which I still follow (If you, by any chance, haven’t seen her youtube series ‘the Guild’, go watch it right now, it’s awesome).
+When Guild Wars 2 got released in August 2012, I was immediately hooked.
+I first heard about it through Felicia Day’s Facebook page, which I still follow (If you, by any chance, haven’t seen her YouTube series ‘ The Guild’, go watch it right now, it’s awesome).
 Somehow I got myself a beta key and couldn’t wait to start playing.
 It was amazing.
-Great art, great story, lots of fun.
+Great art, a great story, and lots of fun.
 I vividly remember killing a giant dragon as part of my introduction to the game and I still get warm and fuzzy feelings when I play that part of the game.
-Maybe because I’ve played it as beta first, it feels extra special to me.
+Maybe it feels extra special to me because I’ve played it as a beta first.

-When it got released, I started playing kinda hardcore.
+When it got released, I started playing kind off hardcore.
 Back then, I was still in college and only had a few part-time jobs, so time was plenty.
-I started doing dailies in the morning, coming back online in the afternoon for dungeons, leveling, and of course, random guild chat and quests with newly made friends who where as crazy about the game as I was.
-Within a few months I was promoted to being an officer in the guild and helped organize missions and recruiting new guild members and stuff.
+I started doing dailies in the morning, coming back online in the afternoon for dungeons, leveling, and of course, random guild chat and quests with newly made friends who were as crazy about the game as I was.
+Within a few months, I was promoted to an officer in the guild and helped organize missions and recruit new guild members and stuff.
 Great fun.

 Then, life got in the way.
-I realized I was playing way to much, I switched jobs, started another studies, and in the end stopped playing.
-I got back to it when the Heart of Thorns expansion got released, played actively for about a month or so and quit playing again, because it quickly turned into a really big time-sink again.
+I realized I was playing way too much, it was almost like an addiction.
+Just like my friends who were addicted to games like Don’t Starve Together or Animal Crossing.
+I switched jobs, started another study, and stopped playing all together.
+Later on I got back to it when the Heart of Thorns expansion got released.
+I played actively for about a month or so and quit playing again because it quickly turned into a big time-sink again.

-But it kept itching.
-Every time I saw another RPG on steam, I tried it out.
-RPG, MMORPG, survival games… anything.
+Every time I saw another RPG on Steam, I tried it out.
+RPG, MMORPG, any survival games.
 And sure, it would keep me busy.
-I spend a lot of hours in Avorion, trying to create a really nice looking spaceship for myself and killing pirates and aliens in the meantime.
-I’ve captured a lot of really awesome looking dinosaurs in ARK.
+I spend a lot of hours in Avorion, trying to create a nice-looking spaceship and killing pirates and aliens.
+I captured a lot of really awesome-looking dinosaurs in ARK.
 I’ve created a massive castle with multiple stables for all the different animals in Minecraft.
-Played LOTR online (and of course spend too much time in making my house look fancy), Elder Scrolls online (fun, but somehow I still prefer Skyrim), The Raft, Rust, Mist Survival, The long dark … All really fun games and enjoyable, to a point.
+Played LOTR Online, Elder Scrolls Online, The Raft, Rust, Mist Survival, and The long dark… All really fun games and enjoyable, to a point.
 And I realized something.
-For me, all these games are kinda similar.
-It’s all about creating your own adventure, your own history, your own alternate reality.
-When playing any of these games, I really like to create my own story.
+For me, all these games are kind of similar.
+It’s all about creating an adventure, your history, your alternate reality.
+When playing any of these games, I like to create my own story.
 It’s all about storytelling.
 A way to escape reality.

 (Some battleships in the game Avorion)